liquidctl/liquidctl/README.md

 [Allowing access to the devices]: #allowing-access-to-the-devices

 Access permissions are not a concern on platforms like macOS or Windows, where unprivileged access is already allowed by default.

-However, on Linux, devices are not generally accessible by unprivileged users.
+However, devices are not generally accessible by unprivileged users on Linux, FreeBSD or DragonFly BSD.

-That may still be desirable by most users (for these specific types of devices) and, thus, we include a set of udev rules – [`71-liquidctl.rules`] – that can be used to allow unprivileged read and write access to the devices supported by liquidctl.
-These rules are generally already included in downstream packages of liquidctl.
+For Linux, we provide a set of udev rules in [`71-liquidctl.rules`] that can be used to allow unprivileged read and write access to all devices supported by liquidctl.
+These rules are generally already included in downstream Linux packages of liquidctl.

-Alternatively, `sudo` or `doas` can be used to invoke `liquidctl` as the super user.
+Alternatively, `sudo`, `doas` and similar mechanisms can be used to invoke `liquidctl` as the super user, on both Linux and BSDs.

 [`71-liquidctl.rules`]: extra/linux/71-liquidctl.rules

 #### Additional files
 [Additional files]: #additional-files

-Other files and tools are included in the source tree, and may be of some use in certain scenarios.
+Other files and tools are included in the source tree, which may be of use in certain scenarios:

 - [liquidctl(8) man page][liquidctl.8];
 - [completions for the liquidctl CLI in Bash][liquidctl.bash];